 My dissertation research in Scotland was generously funded by competitive grants from the Social Science Research Council, the Wenner-Gren Foundation for Anthropological Research, and Duke University.

-I am currently serving as a PhD Lab Fellow in the Franklin Humanities Institute at Duke University, working to develop digital spaces for experimental ethnographic writing.
+In 2017-2018, I held a PhD Lab Fellowship in the Franklin Humanities Institute at Duke University, where I worked to develop digital spaces for experimental ethnographic writing.

 Copyright © Mackenzie Cramblit 2018